BTCMedia/Bitcoin2026-DEV-TAKEOVER/README.md

 ---

-To jump propose a talk [click here](https://github.com/BTCMedia/bitcoin2026-workshops/issues)
+To jump to proposing a talk [click here](https://github.com/BTCMedia/bitcoin2026-workshops/issues)

 To see the Workshop Stage Schedule [click here](https://github.com/orgs/BTCMedia/projects/6)